 Stipend for 9 months of full-time study; tuition scholarship for 15 credits per semester for a total of 30 for the academic year.

 Department Research Support:

-The Department has various funds available to support graduate student travel and research.
+The department has various funds available to support graduate student travel and research.

-The Heroy Geology Laboratory has well-equipped laboratories and graduate student offices.
-The Department houses state-of-the-art workstation-based seismic data processing, GIS, and image-processing facilities; first-class laboratories for geochronology (U/Pb), thermochronology (40Ar/39Ar and fission track) plus research utilizing all noble gases.
+The Heroy Geology Laboratory provides well-equipped laboratories and graduate study offices.
+The department houses state-of-the-art workstation-based seismic data processing, GIS, and image-processing facilities; first-class laboratories for geochronology (U/Pb), thermochronology (40Ar/39Ar and fission track) plus research utilizing all noble gases.
 The department hosts two regional user facilities - the electron microprobe lab (with a new Cameca SXFive instrument, plus a Renishaw Raman Spectrometer) and the multi-sensor core logging lab.
 Also housed in Heroy are the stable isotope geochemistry lab, the paleoclimate dynamics lab, a low-temperature geochemistry lab, a water chemistry lab and a water dynamics lab.
 Amongst other instrumentation are a scanning electron microscope, a number of unmanned aerial vehicles (drones) with various cameras, geophysical equipment such as ground-penetrating radar and resistivity systems, and a 384-core computing cluster.
 The department also has a range of sample preparation facilities and clean labs.